間眅埶AV

 Student housing

-Currently, Burnaby is the .
-Relative to the local market, 間眅埶AV provided affordable housing to students with undergraduate housing having an average cost of $857.80/month for academic year 2022, while a bachelor suite rental unit in North Burnaby had an average cost of $1,091/month in October 2022.
+Burnaby is currently the .
+Comparative to the local market, 間眅埶AV provided affordable housing to students with undergraduate housing at an average cost of $880/month for the 2023 academic year, while a bachelor suite in North Burnaby had an in October 2023. 間眅埶AV students have access to many which can be used for tuition and housing costs.

 Staff and faculty housing

-Staff and faculty at 間眅埶AV can take advantage of affordable housing in the which is exclusively for 間眅埶AV staff and faculty at a valued price of 20% less than market value.
+Staff and faculty at 間眅埶AV can take advantage of affordable housing in the which is exclusively for 間眅埶AV staff and faculty at a valued price of 20 per cent less than market value.

 Research, Teaching and Learning